-Opinion | Republicans are done trying to solve the pandemic and economic crisis
+Opinion | Republicans are done trying to solve the pandemic and the economic crisis

 Yet because of a raft of restrictions and bureaucratic hurdles, more than 1 million of the unemployed won’t receive that $300 check, and their financial struggles will deepen.
 Many, like Fenderson, were low-paid workers whose state unemployment aid falls below the $100 weekly threshold.
 That stands to widen the inequalities that disproportionately hurt Black and Latino workers, who are more likely to work in low-wage jobs.Some gig and contract workers won’t qualify, either.
 What’s more, the Trump administration’s program requires the unemployed to certify that their job loss stemmed from the coronavirus — a provision that could trip up many.
 And the disaster relief money that is funding the new benefit could run dry in coming weeks.

-So: It was too small, too hard to access, and will run out soon anyway.
+So: It was too small, it was too hard to access, and it will run out soon anyway.

 Then there’s Trump’s deferment of the payroll tax, an idea so stupid he couldn’t even get Republicans to sign on to it.
 In addition to starving the Social Security system of funds, it gives workers a tax cut now that they’ll have to pay back in 2021, leaving them on the hook for a huge tax bill later on.